 Beneficiary designations are not controlled by the terms of your Will, so these need to be updated separately.
 A special needs trust is one example of how proper planning can make a big difference for your loved ones down the road.
 A special needs trust is a trust set up to hold funds for the benefit of a person with disabilities.
 The money in the trust does not count towards the resource limit for SSI or Medicaid purposes.
 With a trust, the funds are completely protected from anything that might happen to your child.
 However, administering a special needs trust correctly requires a good understanding of government benefit laws and trust laws.

 Each Trust option has a specific purpose and provides benefits tailored to the child’s needs.
-A qualified elder law/disability law attorney, such as Attorney Los or Attorney Scales can best advise you on what steps make most sense in a particular situation.
+A qualified elder law/disability law attorney, such as Attorney Joyce, can best advise you on what steps make most sense in a particular situation.